kohlidevops/aws-config-to-notify-when-ssh-openend/README.md

-# How to notify users when Restricted Ports Access from Anywhere using AWS Config?
+# How to remove the SSH port when it access from Anywhere using AWS Config?
+(Automatic Remediation)

 ![image](https://github.com/kohlidevops/aws-config-to-notify-when-ssh-openend/assets/100069489/90e444fe-bb26-4219-b703-c1bcc3e15b83)